zekitow/zekitow.github.io/_posts/2017-09-02-why-automated-testing.md

 ---
-title:  "How automated testing can helps you and cut development costs"
+title:  "Why automated testing?"
 date:   2017-09-02 12:16:30
-categories: [tdd, agile, best-practices]
+categories: [testing, agile, best-practices]
-tags: [tdd, agile, best-practices]
+tags: [testing, agile, best-practices]
 ---
 Automated testing is a great way to ensure software quality.
 The TDD (Test driven development) leads the developers to create simple and maintainable code while BDD (Behavior Driven Development) is responsible to test the connected parts of the software, that is, it's behavior or domain.